UN staffers caught in deadly crossfire in ongoing conflicts

-KUWAIT CITY - The deadly Syrian military conflict – now entering its fifth year – which has claimed the lives of over 200,000 mostly civilians, including women, children and aid workers, has not spared the United Nations either.
+KUWAIT CITY - The deadly five-year-old Syrian military conflict, which has claimed the lives of over 200,000 mostly civilians, including women, children and aid workers, has not spared the United Nations either.

 The world body has been mourning the loss of 17 of its staffers, with an additional 30 missing, probably held in detention either by the Syrian government or by rebel forces battling the government of President Bashar al-Assad.

 The agency most affected is the UN Relief Works Agency (UNRWA), which has lost 14 of its staff, including five of them killed last year.

 Asked if they were singled out because of their affiliation with the United Nations, Chris Gunness, UNRWA spokesperson and director of advocacy and strategic communications, told IPS the staff killed in Syria died in many different ways "caught up in this pitiless conflict".

 "We have no evidence that they were singled out and killed because they work for the UN.
 But their deaths illustrate the price UNRWA staff have paid for their dedication to the humanitarian cause."

 He said they were all local Palestinian staff, while the 18,000 civilians trapped in the besieged refugee camp of Yarmouk are a mixture of Palestinian refugees and Syrians.

 Many Palestinian refugees have been killed or seriously wounded, including in incidents that affected UNRWA installations.